techlotse/codestream-cloudcli/README.md

 ## Description

+This repository contains the Dockerfile and associated scripts for building the CodeStream CloudCLI Docker image, used for managing cloud resources through various CLI tools.## Description
 This repository contains the Dockerfile and associated scripts for building the CodeStream CloudCLI Docker image, used for managing cloud resources through various CLI tools.